thuml/RLVR-World/vid_wm/README.md

 ## Tips

-- If you encouter `ImportError: cannot import name 'cached_download' from 'huggingface_hub' (/workspace/wujialong/anaconda3/envs/vid_wm5/lib/python3.10/site-packages/huggingface_hub/__init__.py)` due to version incompatibility, just remove import of `cached_download`.
+- If you encouter `ImportError: cannot import name 'cached_download' from 'huggingface_hub' (/home/your_username/anaconda3/envs/your_env/lib/python3.10/site-packages/huggingface_hub/__init__.py)` due to version incompatibility, just remove the import of `cached_download`.

 ## Acknowledgement